The East Kingdom, the second kingdom of the Society for Creative Anachronism, was founded in July, A.S. 3.

 Gift of the Golden Lyre: given by the King and/or Queen to an individual or group whose single work or performance, either displayed publically or in an arts & sciences display at a Royal Progress, manifests and represents the fire and passion of the East Kingdom arts.
 Artistic use of period mediums, creativity, and/or inspirational value of the work or performance are considered.
 Documentation is not required, but is highly recommended.
 The award may be given to a work in progress.
 Individuals/groups can receive the award more than once during a reign, but not for the same work or performance.
-The token is a golden lyre displayed on a blue scarf or favor.
+The token is a blue tyger bearing a golden lyre.
 Established as the Golden Lyre on September 29, A.S.
 37 by Andreas II and Isabella II; renamed as Golden Tyger April 26, A.S.
 37 by Darius II and Roxane II, renamed as Golden Lyre January 25, A.S.
 42 by Andreas III and Gabriella.
 The order includes all those who those who were inducted into the earlier versions of the order.

 East Kingdom Augmentation of Arms: given by the royalty to specially honor a person for service to the Kingdom above and beyond the call of duty.
 Each augmentation is a specific charge at the Crown's discretion, to be added to the individual's heraldic arms.
 This honor is infrequently granted.
 An individual may be recognized in this way only once.
 Established April 26, A.S.
 37 by Darius II and Roxane II.
 All individuals who were presented with an augmentation of arms by prior Eastern royalty are considered to have received this award.